Neufund/ESOP/README.md

 Options are assigned to employees in two ways:

 1. `pool options`: There is a pool of 1 000 000 options of which employee 1 gets 10% which is 100 000.
 Employee 2 gets 10% of what remains in the pool (that is 900 000 options) which equals 90 000 and so on and so on.
-2. `extra options`: Additional options allocated at descrition of the company.
+2. `extra options`: Additional options allocated at discretion of the company.

 The `pool options` allocates more to employees that came to work for us earlier, this is our preferred method for rewarding the risk taken.
 Both methods can be combined, then `pool options + extra options == issued options`